R0229/R0229/README.md

 ## Hello

+🌱 I’m currently learning to use Python in soil science

 <!--
 **R0229/R0229** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.